irisnet/testnets/fuxi/Status.md

 # Testnet Status
+## Jan 17, 2019 - Fuxi-7000 Go Live

+We bootstraped the latest testnet with 21 genesis validators.
+Now, fuxi-8000 has 21 validators and the average block time is about 5s.
+## Jan.
+16  New version
+Irishub v0.10.0 is released

 ## Jan.
 9, Fuxi-7000 Testnet Halted
 Fuxi-7000 on-chain upgrade process is halted due to Tendermint bug.The team is doing internal QA process and is about to release a new version: v0.10.0.